cellworld/CellReports_2023/README.md

 # About The Project

 Welcome to the CellWorld System Git repository!
 This repository serves as the main hub for the CellWorld System, which relies on several external submodules.
-These submodules contain essential software required for the seamless operation of the CellWorld System.
+These submodules contain essential software required for the operation of the CellWorld System.

 ## Introduction